YAELNET

 To register for the test on the NITE website, click here

 NOTE: You may take the Hebrew proficiency test (YAELNET or YAEL) as often as you like.
 At the same time, you must wait at least 35 days before taking the test again.
 This waiting period applies between two YAELNET tests or between a YAELNET and a YAEL, or vice-versa.
+This period will be counted beginning on the day after the test is given; you can take the test again on the 35th day and onwards.
 An examinee who registers for the Hebrew proficiency test within less than 35 days of their previous test will not be allowed to take the test and will be responsible for logging onto the website and changing their registration to a new test date, pending available space.
 Changing your test date or test location after the test is given will entail a service charge of 45% of the current test fee.

 Within 10 days of the test date, you will be able to see your score by logging onto the NITE website.
 You may also download your score sheet as a file to your computer at any time, at no charge.
 Test scores will not be sent to examinees by email.